 Discovering how a credit monitoring service can improve your credit and finances.

-Lenders and credit providers use your credit file as a financial report card to approve or decline you for loan and credit applications, so the accuracy of your file cannot be overstated.
-Credit reporting bureaus offer credit monitoring services and packages that alert you to changes in your file, additions and similar features that can help you limit identity theft and ensure the accuracy of your credit file.
+Lenders and credit providers use your credit file as a financial report card to approve or decline you for loan and credit applications, so your file's accuracy cannot be overstated.
+Credit monitoring services and packages that alert you to changes in your file, additions and similar features that can help you limit identity theft and ensure the accuracy of your credit file.

 Find out more about credit file monitoring services, and whether they're an option you want to consider, in the guide below.

-Credit monitoring services are offered by credit bureaus and allow you to keep up with changes in your credit file.
-Mistakes in your credit file, such as errors with your name and address, incorrectly listed defaults or accounts that are not yours, can ruin your credit reputation and make credit providers consider you a bad credit risk.
-As you can only order your credit file for free once a year or if you've recently been denied credit, you can keep an eye on these changes with a credit monitoring service.
+Credit monitoring services allow you to keep up with changes in your credit report.
+Mistakes in your credit file, such as errors with your name and address, incorrectly-listed defaults or accounts not belonging to you can ruin your credit reputation and make credit providers consider you a bad credit risk.

-If you are a credit-active Australian, you have a credit file with a reporting agency where all your credit history and personal information is listed.
+If you are an Australian with active credit, you have a file with a reporting agency where all your credit history and personal information is listed.
 Every time you apply for credit, which includes store finance and even utilities, credit providers update your file, listing any infringements or current debts you have.

-Monitoring services let you stay informed of all changes in your credit file, giving you the ability to manage how lenders perceive your creditworthiness.
-Here is a brief look at how each credit reporting agency can help you monitor your credit file:
+Monitoring services let you stay informed of all changes in your credit report, giving you the ability to manage how lenders perceive your creditworthiness.
+Here is a brief look at how each monitoring service works:

-- Equifax Alerts.
+- Equifax alerts.
 Equifax offers tiered packages with different levels of services, including monitoring services.
-With Equifax Access, you get Credit Alerts so you receive an email when certain changes, including credit enquiries, happen on your file.
-The Equifax ID package gives you Credit Alerts as well as Identity Watch, which will alert you if your details may have been compromised online.
+With Equifax access, you get credit alerts so you receive an email when certain changes, including credit inquiries, happen on your file.
+The Equifax ID package gives you credit alerts as well as Identity Watch, which will alert you if your details may have been compromised online.

 - Personal information.
 These are details about your current address, work history, name, date of birth and your driver’s licence number.